 How to Make Mexican Meatball Soup

-- Mix the ingredients and form meatballs about an inch to an inch and a half in diameter (be careful to not overmix the meat).
+2. Assemble the meatballs: In a large mixing bowl, mix the ground beef, with garlic powder, salt and black pepper.
+Form meatballs about an inch to an inch and a half in diameter (be careful to not overmix the meat) and add to the simmering broth.

-This authentic albóndigas soup is great served on its own, but here are some suggestions on how to serve it:
+This traditional albóndigas recipe is great served on its own, but here are some suggestions on ways to serve it:

 - Add a little splash of lime juice to each serving.
 This really is a must as it compliments the flavors of the soup so well.